 The members of the Program Board are elected for a period of two years and they can be re-elected in the same function.

-Director of the Committee is the member of the Program Board by virtue of his/her office and cannot be a chairman of the Program board.
+Director of the Committee is the member of the Program Board by virtue of his/her functionsand cannot be a chairman of the Program Board.

-The Program Board renders decisions at the sessions of the Program Board by majority vote of the present members.
+The Program Board renders decisions at the sessions of the Program Board by a majority of votes of the members present.

 Sessions may be carried out by electronic means (internet) and via telephone, if a majority of members agrees.